catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 A. EIA Forms
 ^^^^^^^^^^^^
-**4.A.1)** Either materialize the clean and/or normalized dagster asset groups or use the EIA ETL Debugging notebook mentioned above to run the initial transform step on all tables of the new year of data.
+**4.A.1)** You can either materialize the ``_core`` dagster asset groups for your dataset of interest (ex: ``_core_eia860``) or use the EIA ETL Debugging notebook mentioned above to run the initial transform step on all tables of the new year of data.
+As mentioned in 3.A.1, the debugging process is significantly faster with Dagster.
 If any new tables were added in the new year, you will need to add a new transform function for the corresponding dataframe.
 If new columns have been added, they should also be inspected for cleanup.
+Debug and rematerialize until the assets load successfully.

 .. note::

-    The next time we update EIA we should probably do so in the new transform framework.
+    As with the extract phase, if new Dagster assets are added to the pipeline, you'll need to refresh the code location in Dagster by clicking on the circular arrow in the upper left hand corner next to the text "Job in <NAME OF JOB>" before materializing the new assets.

 B. FERC Form 1
 ^^^^^^^^^^^^^^